LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Our Method:

 The sequential nature of gradient boosting induces a hierarchical organization of the feature space: early trees capture coarse, global structure, while later trees introduce progressively finer refinements.
 As a result, the boosting procedure naturally defines a multiscale, nested decomposition of the feature space.
 This viewpoint is inspired by earlier work on task-specific similarity learning and boosting-based blocking schemes \citep{shakhnarovich2005learning,ramos24a}.

-Let $L_t(x)$ denote the leaf index reached by a point $x\in\mathcal X$ in the $t$-th regression tree $h_t$, as defined in~\eqref{eq:boosting_definition}.
+Let $\ell_t(x)$ denote the leaf identifier reached by a point $x\in\cX$ in the $t$-th regression tree $h_t$, as defined in~\eqref{eq:boosting_definition}.
 The boosted ensemble therefore associates each input with a sequence of leaf identifiers,

 which provides a hierarchical encoding of the feature space induced by the boosting trajectory.
 Specifically, for a resolution level $k\le T$, we say that two points $x$ and $x'$ belong to the same region at depth $k$ if they agree on the first $k$ entries of this encoding: